Load-in & load-out

 A key development in pursuit of this target is the Formosa 1 wind farm – the country’s first commercial offshore wind project.
-To facilitate phase two of its construction, a partner was required with experience of managing complex heavy lifting projects across multiple sectors and continents.
+To facilitate phase two of its construction, a partner was required with experience in managing complex heavy-lifting projects across multiple sectors and continents.
 The joint venture between Mammoet and Giant Heavy Machinery Services was awarded by offshore contractor Jan De Nul Group to meet this challenge.

 In Germany, Mammoet used a tandem-twin strand jack gantry system to lift the monopiles from the fabricator’s trailers.
 SPMTs with pre-installed ocean transport cradles were then moved into position underneath the monopiles before load-out onto two flat deck carriers for ocean transportation.

-While this was taking place, Mammoet-Giant was developing the storage yard in Taichung from vacant grassland into a marshalling area with the 10t/m2 ground bearing capacity required to receive all foundation elements.
+While this was taking place, Mammoet-Giant was developing the storage yard in Taichung from vacant grassland into a marshaling area with the 10t/m2 ground-bearing capacity required to receive all foundation elements.
 The transition piece hardstand was constructed using reinforced concrete slabs, compliant with local regulations designed to mitigate against earthquakes and typhoons, which are common in the area.

 Upon their arrival in Taiwan, load-in of the monopiles was carried out during a narrow tidal window, with two monopiles following one another off the flat deck carriers.
 Separately, the 465t transition pieces were discharged onto a custom-built transport frame designed by Mammoet’s R&D department and fabricated by Giant’s approved local supplier.
 These were then offloaded onto the storage yard by crawler cranes.

 During the offshore installation campaign, the monopiles and transition pieces were transported back to the quayside in batches of one and one for load-out by the Seaway Yudin for installation offshore in the Taiwan Strait.